codepath/android_guides/Fragment-Navigation-Drawer.md

 </android.support.v7.widget.Toolbar>
 ```

-To use the `ToolBar` as an `ActionBar`, you need to disable the default `ActionBar`.
+To use the `Toolbar` as an `ActionBar`, you need to disable the default `ActionBar`.
 This can be done by setting the app theme in `styles.xml` file.

 ```xml
 <resources>